shageman/component-based-rails-applications-book/README.md

+# In 2021, check out [Gradual Modularization with Rails](http://gradualmodularity.com) - a better way to achieve modularization within Rails applications

 # Source Code to _Component-Based Rails Applications_ by Stephan Hagemann

 This repository holds the source code used in my book on Component-based Rails Applications.